Who we are

 Prior to joining Customs, Christine was Deputy Chief Executive of the Department of Corrections.
 She is also a former Deputy Chief Executive at the Ministry of Justice and the Ministry of Social Development.

-Jamie Bamford is the Deputy Chief Executive, International and Governance.
+Jamie Bamford is the Deputy Chief Executive, Operations.

 Jamie joined Customs in 2015 as the Group Manager - Intelligence, Investigations & Enforcement.
 In this role, he led and supported the organisation’s move towards an intelligence-led, risk-based border management approach.
 The role focused on increasing Customs’ ability to identify risk, target and detect non-compliance and carry out enforcement.